 In partnership with anti-bullying charity, Ditch The Label, River Island launched its ‘Labels Are For Clothes’ campaign to champion self-expression and reject stereotypes.
 For its 30th birthday, the fashion store created advertisements that featured a range of body types and abilities to heighten inclusivity.

-Promoting its AW18 collection, this is arguably their most diverse campaign yet and uses people from different backgrounds — including those with disabilities and down syndrome.
-River Island has acknowledged its responsibility to project the world around them, seeing as everyone wears clothes.
+Promoting its AW18 collection, this is arguably its most diverse campaign yet and uses people from different backgrounds — including those with disabilities and down syndrome.
+River Island has acknowledged its responsibility to protect the world around them, seeing as everyone wears clothes.

-For young people in particular, shopping at high street brands like this is just one part of growing up and to see that different people being represented on a national scale will allow them to become more accepting of the world around them.
+For young people, in particular, shopping at high street brands like this is just one part of growing up and seeing that different people being represented on a national scale will allow them to become more accepting of the world around them.